-- Out-of-pocket maximum, if any - Calendar year deductible.
-Please note that we will credit expenses applied to your prior plan's calendar year deductible only when they were incurred in the current calendar year.
+- Out-of-pocket maximum, if any - Plan year deductible.
+Please note that we will credit expenses applied to your prior plan's plan year deductible only when they were incurred in the current plan year.
 Expenses incurred during October through December of the prior year are not credited toward this plan's calendar year deductible for the current year.